 While there are countless festivals and celebrations throughout the year why not plan an Easter getaway?
 Besides all of the gorgeous pageantry, medieval feasting and religious revelry Florence has a unique tradition called Scoppio del Carro – literally “Explosion of the Cart”.
 And this is not some gimmick or veiled metaphor; I’m talking straight up pious pyrotechnics!
 At the end of Easter Mass an explosive dove flies out of Il Duomo and explodes a huge ox-drawn cart in a display of awesome explosions… only in Italy folks.
 The origins of this peculiar holiday are a bit murky but the spectacle is truly unforgettable.
 Come and see how Fire(nze) works!!!

 If and when you stumble back out onto the cobble stone(d)s and seeking more liquid trouble then The Blob is the only force worth reckoning with.
-It is dark, sinister and almost impossible to find (without a Spy Map!) and no you won’t get out of here alive.
+It is dark, sinister and almost impossible to find and no you won’t get out of here alive.
 This is the absolute epicentre of Florentine alternative and ex-pat debauchery.
-There’s an even bigger twist however because you don’t get in if you’re not registered as a member – unless you have a Spy Map of course.
-Most of the best night clubs in Florence are private ventures and not officially open to the public.
-(So either register online or find yourself a map:).
+There’s a twist however because you don’t get in if you’re not registered as a member – which you can do on their website.
+Many of the best nightclubs in Florence are private ventures and not officially open to the public.

 Soundtrack to the City